dorawyy/cpen321-w24-CarbonWise/documentation/M3_Requirements_and_Design.md

             - **Main success scenario**:
                 1. User navigates to the friends tab.
                 2. User selects a friend from their list to remove.
-                3. The system prompts the User to confirm the removal.
+                3. The system prompts the user to confirm the removal.
                 4. User confirms the removal.
-                5. The system removes the friend from both Users’ friend lists.
+                5. The system removes the friend from both users’ friend lists.
-                6. The system informs the User that the friend has been removed.
+                6. The system informs the user that the friend has been removed.
             - **Failure scenario(s)**:
                 - 4a.
 User does not confirm the removal of the friend.
                     - 4a1.
-The system returns the User to the friends tab.
+The system returns the user to the friends tab.
                 - 5a.
-The friend has already been removed or no longer exists.
+The user is not friends with the selected friend, the friend has already been removed, or the friend no longer exists.
                     - 5a1.
-The system informs the User that the friend has already been removed.
+The system informs the user that the friend has already been removed.
                 - 5b.
-The friend request could not be removed due to a server error.
+The friend could not be removed due to a server error.
                     - 5b1.
-The system informs the User that the friend was not removed and displays the relevant server error.
+The system informs the user that the friend was not removed and displays the relevant server error.
+                - 5c.
+The user is trying to remove themselves as a friend.
-                    - 5b2.
-The system prompts the User to try again later.
+                    - 5c1.
+The system informs the user that they cannot remove themselves as a friend.

 <a name="fr4"></a>